 However, we may wonder why a student might want to become a tutor.
 Of course, some students may become a tutor for some extra income, but tutoring is time-consuming and requires hard work, preparation, and effort.
 Why would your student want to become a peer tutor to help other students with their coursework?

-There are actually many benefits of tutoring – for the tutor as well as for the tutee.
-You may want to help your student consider why he might want to become a peer tutor at his college or university.
+There are actually many benefits of tutoring — for the tutor as well as for the tutee.
+You may want to help your student consider why they might want to become a peer tutor at their college or university.

 - Peer tutors are usually paid.
 The wage may be minimum, but tutoring is one good way for a student to earn some extra spending money.

 - Tutors often have flexible hours and can set convenient appointment times with students.
 Tutoring times can be worked around your student’s schedule.

 - Tutors often make a difference in the lives of the students that they tutor.
 For a student who wants to contribute to their community and have meaningful interactions with others and make a difference, tutoring is a great avenue.

 - Teaching someone else material is the best way to solidify the material and learn it better.
 Although your student may feel that they understand course content, they will look at it and learn it in a completely new way when they try to help someone else understand it.

 - Tutors often make important gains in their problem-solving abilities.
 In order to help others learn material, they need to understand students and learning styles, resolve complex issues and break things down into separate parts.